-Pharmacy staff or volunteers delivering prescriptions during the pandemic need to take precautions to protect themselves and patients from the risk of spreading the coronavirus.
+Pharmacy staff or volunteers delivering prescriptions during the pandemic needed to take precautions to protect themselves and patients from the risk of spreading the coronavirus.

-That could include placing a prescription on the doorstep and then stepping back two metres from the front door, after knocking on the door or ringing the doorbell.
-Alternatively, once the prescription has been placed on the doorstep, the delivery driver could phone the patient.
+That could have included placing a prescription on the doorstep and then stepping back two metres from the front door, after knocking on the door or ringing the doorbell.
+Alternatively, once the prescription had been placed on the doorstep, the delivery driver could phone the patient.
 That should allow confirmation of the safe delivery of the prescription to the correct household, from a safe distance.

-Patients who need to pay an NHS prescription charge and can do so by credit or debit card should be encouraged to pay over the phone before a delivery is scheduled, where the contractor has the facility to take such remote payments.
+Patients who needed to pay an NHS prescription charge and could do so by credit or debit card were encouraged to pay over the phone before a delivery was scheduled, where the contractor had the facility to take such remote payments.

-Patients who are not able to pay by credit or debit card could pay by cash at the point of delivery.
-To protect the eligible patients and the delivery driver, cash must not be handed directly from the patient or representative to the person delivering medicines or vice versa, i.e. money should be placed on the doorstep, with the patient or representative then stepping back two metres to allow the delivery driver to safely approach to collect the cash.
+Patients who were not able to pay by credit or debit card could pay by cash at the point of delivery.
+To protect the eligible patients and the delivery driver, it was advised that cash should not be handed directly from the patient or representative to the person delivering medicines or vice versa, i.e. money should be placed on the doorstep, with the patient or representative then stepping back two metres to allow the delivery driver to safely approach to collect the cash.
 After leaving the patient’s home, the delivery driver should sanitise their hands and any money given, where possible.

-Further guidance on making deliveries is available from the:
+Further guidance on making deliveries was available from the:

 In addition to the separate points above on delivering prescriptions during a pandemic, the following points were drafted by a small group of contractors, PSNC and NHSE&I as guidance for NHS Volunteer Responders delivering prescriptions on behalf of pharmacies: